-If you are involved in debates about Bus Rapid Transit, you need to stop and think about whether the project will be closed or open, because this will have a big effect on how useful the service is.
+If you are involved in debates about Bus Rapid Transit, you need to think about whether the project will be closed or open, because this will have a big effect on how useful the service is.
 I’m always surprised at how few BRT projects clearly debate this issue.

 A BRT system is open if the buses can continue off the end of the infrastructure and operate as conventional buses on local streets.
 In situations where multiple bus operating companies run along the same path, open can also mean that the infrastructure can be available to multiple operators, although that almost always implies the first meaning as well.